-The show is best known for its ground-breaking presentation of a happy established gay couple, and for its proud message of tolerance (though ironically, for fear of offending any in the audience who disagree with the point of the movie, the couple never kisses or does anything more).
-Georges and Albin are shown to be a generous, loving couple capable of caring for a child and for one another.
-It has been a success on Broadway (and recently in the West End) and the song "I Am What I Am" has become a rallying cry of the Gay Pride movement.
+The show was a massive success on Broadway winning 6 Tony Awards including Best Musical.
+It is best known for its ground-breaking presentation of a happy, established gay couple, and for its proud message of tolerance (though ironically, for fear of offending any in the audience who disagree with the whole point of the show, the couple never kisses or does anything more).
+Nevertheless, Georges and Albin are shown to be a generous, loving pair capable of caring for a child and for one another.
+Having countless revivals over the years, it continues to be an icon in musical theatre (and recently in the West End) with one of its songs, "I Am What I Am", becoming a rallying cry of the Gay Pride movement.

 - Don't You Dare Pity Me!: Albin sings this in "I Am What I Am".

 - Drag Queen: Albin is a local celebrity as "Zaza".
 Also Les Cagelles along with "Chantal", "Hannah from Hamburg" and "Phaedra, the Enigma" and seemingly most of the club's employees which includes Drag Kings as well.

 - The Dreaded: Edouard Dindon, Deputy General of the TFM, to our main characters and the LGBTQ+ community in general.

 - French Maid: Jacob was hired as a butler, but insists on being referred to as the "maid" and may even don a French Maid Outfit much to Georges' annoyance.

 - Gay Aesop: Whether gay or straight, a family is a family.
 No one should ever have to pretend to be anything other than who or what they are for others to accept them.
 Live and love as hard as you know how... because the best of times is now.

 - The Ghost: Sybil, Jean-Michel's biological mother.